Wellington (The Nilgiris)

 Mysore.
 Mysore, Karnataka state's second biggest city, is famous for its royalty - the Wodeyar family, who still have their palaces.
 Mysore is about 150 kms via Ooty, Masinagudi and Nanjanagudu.
 The Mysore Palace, Lalitha Mahal (now a hotel), Brindavan Gardens, Chamundi Hills are just a few of its attractions.
 There are good hotels to stay at and equally good eating places.
 Mysore is famous for silk sarees and sandalwood products.
 For more info, read this page on Mysore.

 Chennai.
 Chennai, formerly known as Madras, is the capital of the state of Tamilnadu and has a large beachfront.
 It is about 550 kms from Wellington.
 There are frequent flights from Coimbatore, trains from Mettupalayam and Coimbatore, as well as bus service from Ooty / Coonoor.
 Chennai has many ancient temples to visit as well as churches built by the British.
-Besides the Marina beach, the city also has its share of malls and eateries.
+Besides the Marina beach, the city also has its share of malls and restaurants.
 60 kms from Chennai is an ancient temple city of Mahabalipuram.
 Other interesting side trips from Chennai are Pondicherry (172 kms; old French settlement), Kanchipuram (75kms; for its saree industry) and Tirupati (140 kms; Tirupati Balaji.